UNSW Library Collection Development Strategy

 Duplication

 UNSW Library does not acquire duplicate copies of material in the same format.
-Where duplication is requested, it must be related to Course Resources.

-Course Resources
+Course resources

 The Library reviews and applies copyright for all course materials on a library managed course resource system and works with course coordinators to provide access to course resources that meet copyright requirements.